Spanish Hot Chocolate, or simply “chocolate caliente” in Spanish, is one of my favorite hot drinks.

 Hello my friends!
 I have been waiting for a long time to post my favorite hot drink that I always get the second I land in Barcelona, Spain whenever I visit my sister.
 A super rich, thick, decadent authentic Spanish Hot Chocolate.
 If that’s not tempting enough, this dreamy drink must go with sugary CHURROS.
-Yes!
-I made Churros too!
+YES, I made Churros too!

-My Barcelona Family Adventure!
+My Chocolate Barcelona Family Adventure!

 Early in the morning, right after they pick us up from the airport, the first thing my sister and brother-in-law do is stop at one of the street vendors in beautiful Barcelona.
 The vendor only sells churros and the traditional thick Spanish hot chocolate.
 I have never tasted chocolate so amazingly delicious!